 Presets are pre-arranged input and monitoring setups that can be used to monitor a variety of combinations of inputs.
-Up to 64 Presets are available.
 They may be set up to allow quick and easy selection of monitoring configurations for various productions and situations.
 If you have not set up any Presets, use the Configure Presets page in the Web GUI to do so.
 Refer to Chapter 4.
 Or, if you prefer not to set up any Presets, simply monitor the sources directly using the Source Select button in the Menu.